sonyrahul520/React-JS-Api-Stock-GDP/README.md

 For the weekly prices of the stock **IBM**, since the volume value was too high compared with the other four line graphs, it was visualized sqperately in a different graph for easy viewing.

 Several packages were installed as part of the project including
-i) React-Router-dom at npm i -D react-router-dom@latest ii) for Chart.js wrapper library npm i react-chartjs-2 chart.js iii)Chart.js npm install chart.js iv) React-Material-UI for table npm install @mui/material @emotion/react @emotion/styled
+1. React-Router-dom at npm i -D react-router-dom@latest
+2.  for Chart.js wrapper library npm i react-chartjs-2 chart.js
+3. Chart.js npm install chart.js
+4. React-Material-UI for table npm install @mui/material @emotion/react @emotion/styled
-v) Moment library for changing the date format npm install moment --save
+5. Moment library for changing the date format npm install moment --save

 ## Prerequisites
 To undertake this challenge your computer will need the following installed: